-First two kilometres passed very quickly and we found ourselves on a flattish plateau Jamnabotn.
-There is a little stream with clean water marked Drikkevatn (2nd kilometre) so we refilled water bottle and helped some French girls to decipher the signpost.
+The first two kilometres passed very quickly and we found ourselves on a flattish plateau, Jamnabotn.
+There is a little stream with clean water marked Drikkevann (2nd kilometre) so we refilled water bottles and helped others, who struggled to decipher the signpost.

 Very soon we reached a point where the path forked.
-Straight ahead was a detour via Hognosa which I mentioned before, easier path for those who don’t like heights.
+Straight ahead was a detour via Hognosa which I mentioned previously, easier path for those who struggle with heights.

 We turned left and faced a steep and rocky ascent towards the main ridge.
-Hiking it was quicker than I anticipated and very soon we were high up, on the main ridge.
-Beside the red trail marks this trail also has posts which show the progress of hike (as pictured below: 5.5km still to go and 4.5 km hiked already)
+Climbing it was quicker than I anticipated and very soon we were high up, on the main ridge.
+Beside the red trail marks, there are additional posts showing the progress of your hike (as pictured below: 5.5km still to go and 4.5 km hiked already)

 For a moment we were tempted to add Blanebba mountain (Norwegian difficulty standard RED) to the day’s itinerary, very temped indeed.
 It was signposted from main ridge and looked not too long a hike, maybe an additional hour.
 But the clouds were still sitting low on all surrounding mountains, obscuring the views.
 Therefore, we were unsure whether it was a good idea to climb additional mountain -knowing there’will be no views (and we are suckers for a good view!).

-Yes, it was a bit disappointing that we climbed so high and could hardly see a thing at all from the main ridge.
+Yes, it was a bit disappointing that we climbed so high and couldn’t see a thing!
 The mist was coming and going, but never for too long and never giving us full view of what’s around.
-We knew that straight ahead there was Trollveggen (famous Troll Wall we hiked the other day, read all about it here), Romsdalhorn and further to the left –the high rocky ridge of Store Vengetind.
-We weren’t too lucky to see them in full glory thou.
-But, to be honest, from time to time the mist cleared and we enjoyed view down to Romsdalen valley and high cliffs just below our feet!
+We knew that straight ahead was Trollveggen (famous Troll Wall we hiked the other day), Romsdalhorn and further to the left – the high rocky ridge of Store Vengetind.
+We weren’t lucky enough to see them in full glory thou.
+But, to be honest, from time to time the mist partially cleared and we enjoyed view down to Romsdalen valley and high cliffs just below our feet!